mikependon/RepoDB.NET/pages/classes/converter.md

 # Converter

-This class is used as the converter for the library.
-It also handles the value of the `ConversionType` which affects the conversion behavior of the library when reading or pushing the data in the database.
+This class is used as the main converter class for the library.
+It also handle the mutable properties that could affect the conversion behavior of the library when reading or pushing the data towards the database.

 #### Properties